-You probably wont be overly surprised from its name to realise that a large number of bakers and confectioners were based here, with shops on the ground floor, and housing above.
+You probably won’t be overly surprised from its name to realise that a large number of bakers and confectioners were based here, with shops on the ground floor, and housing above.

 By 1873 the area was defined by streets still evident today, including Sugar Bakers Yard (now Sugar Bakers Court).
-A large section of land behind the alley was turned into a telephone exchange at the start of the 19th century, and is now the site of a newly built office block.
+A large section of land behind the alley was turned into a telephone exchange at the start of the 19th century and is now the site of a newly built office block.

-As it stands, the alley is a short dead-end, a space left over to let light into the buildings either side and act as a rubbish store.
-It’s a rather dispiriting site for location of such historical importance.
+As it stands, the alley is a short dead-end, a space left over to let light into the buildings on either side and act as a rubbish store.
+It’s a rather dispiriting site for a location of such historical importance.

 Walking down to the end and spying nothing of any interest whatsoever, turn around and…